tahczeban/Credit_Risk_Analysis/README.md

 ***OVERVIEW:***
 The purpose of this challenge was to assist Jill assess credit card risk with various algorithms in machine learning, in order to determine which one is the most appropriate.
-This was completed by preprocessing and preparing the data, performing statistical measures and ML on a dataset obtained LendingClub. data prep, stats, machine learning (ML)dataset LendingClub
+This was completed by preprocessing and preparing the data, performing statistical measures and ML on a dataset obtained LendingClub entailing the following steps:

 1. load data to Jupyter Notebook
 2. train and test data with imbalanced-learn and scikit-learn
-3.
+3. perform oversampling with Naive Random, then SMOTE ML's
+4. perform undersampling
-acombo of over/under-sampling with SMOTEENN compare 2 ML models with BalancedRandomForestClassifier and EasyEsembleClassifier eval performance of each and determine if they should be used to predict credit risk
+5. combo of over/under-sampling with SMOTEENN
+6. compare 2 ML models with BalancedRandomForestClassifier and EasyEsembleClassifier
+7. lastlyeval performance of each and determine if they should be used to predict credit risk
 ________________

 ***RESULTS:***